Microsoft · MB-280

 According to industry salary surveys, Microsoft Dynamics 365 Functional Consultants in the United States earn between $90,000 and $135,000 annually, with certified professionals commanding a premium over non-certified peers.
 The certification is recognized by Microsoft partners and enterprise customers as a baseline qualification for Dynamics 365 implementation projects, making it particularly valuable for consultants at Microsoft Partner organizations or those pursuing the Microsoft AI Cloud Partner Program competencies.
 The credential requires annual renewal via a free online assessment on Microsoft Learn, ensuring holders stay current with platform updates.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 957 questions.

 Explanation